 We have developed a robust drug discovery platform in the area of epigenetics.
 Focusing on the inhibition of BET bromodomains, we are developing novel small molecules for indications in the areas of oncology and autoimmune disease.
-We are advancing these small molecules from discovery to early development and have already demonstrated in-vivo proof of concept with a number of our novel BET inhibitors for both oncology and autoimmune disease.
+We are advancing these small molecules from discovery to clinical development and have already demonstrated in-vivo proof of concept with a number of our novel BET inhibitors for both oncology and autoimmune disease.

 More specifically, our drug discovery platform allows us to efficiently identify novel orally active BET bromodomain inhibitors.
-Through biochemical and cell based assays, and in vivo efficacy models in combination with a strong medicinal chemistry program and X-ray crystallography, we are able to rapidly advance compounds from hit to lead and through lead optimization.
+Through biochemical and cell based assays, and in vivo efficacy models in combination with a strong medicinal chemistry program and X-ray crystallography, we are able to rapidly advance compounds from hit to lead and through lead optimization to development..

 In the area of oncology, we have demonstrated that several of our compounds inhibit the proliferation of tumor cells derived from acute myelogenous leukemia ("AML") and multiple myeloma ("MM"), and also inhibit the growth of an AML and MM derived tumors in mouse orthotopic models.
-We also continue to explore approaches to identify the best cancer patients to target based on analyses of primary tumor cell sensitivity and the ability to combine BET inhibitors with standard of care.
-We have identified our first IND candidate for hematological malignancies (ZEN-3365) and initiated IND enabling studies.
-We intend to file an IND in calendar 2014 and, subject to raising additional capital, commence clinical trials shortly after IND acceptance and site initiations.
+We have implemented a rich translational medicine approach to advance the development of ZEN-3365 in patients most likely to benefit from this therapy.
+We filed an IND in June2014 and, subject to raising additional capital, will commence clinical trials shortly.
 Therefore, we are actively pursuing various sources of capital.

 In the area of autoimmune disease we have demonstrated that our compounds are efficacious in well-established in vivo animal models for rheumatoid arthritis and multiple sclerosis, including the established collagen-induced arthritis and murine experimental autoimmune encephalomyelitis.
 We have discovered several different chemical approaches to achieve effective inhibition of BET bromodomains, Lead molecules of this chemical series are characterized by a favorable immunomodulatory profile, including in vitro and in vivo suppression of IL-6, IL-17 and MCP-1 production.
-We believe that molecules of this new drug class, which will be administered orally, can provide an attractive alternative to current therapeutics.
+We believe that molecules of this new drug class can provide an attractive alternative to current therapeutics.

-We will continue to discuss these specific opportunities with potential licensing partners to enable the advancement of these novel therapies.
+We will continue to discuss these specific development opportunities with potential partners to enable the advancement of these novel therapies.